Deep Tissue Laser Therapy for Pain

 Conditions Alleviated by Cold Laser Therapy

 Because laser treatment for pain can target many types of soft tissues by adjusting the energy output, many different conditions have benefited from cold laser therapy.
-At TRI Physical Therapy, trained specialists have seen improvement in a number of injuries and tissue conditions, such as:
+At local physical therapy practice in Brooklyn, trained specialists have seen improvement in a number of injuries and tissue conditions, such as:

 The Advantages of Deep Tissue Laser Therapy

 There are pros and cons to laser treatments for pain and inflammation.
 On the plus side of cold laser therapy — it’s a non-invasive method for reducing pain, inflammation and discomfort.
 Because the treatment requires no incisions, you experience a relatively quick recovery time.